Licensed Family Child Care

 Individuals that qualify to become a substitute meet the following criteria:

 Your mentor is there to help you reach your goal of becoming a licensed family child care and should be reasonably available to help you throughout the program.
 However, they are not responsible for helping you with milestone work.
 If you have questions about your milestone work, please reach out to your lead mentor.
-If you have made a reasonable effort to connect with your mentor and they are not available to mentor you for 20 hours per month, please reach out to [email protected].
+If you have made a reasonable effort to connect with your mentor and they are not available to mentor you for 20 hours per month, please reach out to Can I switch mentor/intern?

 In order to receive an award, mentors must complete a plan using an Imagine Institute-designed template to describe how they will to use these resources to improve quality in their child care.